atsepkov/citysdk-node/README.md

 A node package based on the public API Library via http://uscensusbureau.github.io/citysdk/

-This fork adds 2015 data, as well as 1990-2010 data to the SDK.
+This fork adds:
+- 2015 data
+- 1990, and 2010 decennial data
+- caching and performance improvements for FIPS/area resolution

 ## Super simple to use